 Why does Workplace by Facebook matter?

-Facebook has nearly two billion monthly active users around the globe.
-It has become the most ubiquitous social media platform in the world—everyone from millennials to their grandparents and their parents' dog have profiles.
+Facebook has billions of monthly active users around the globe.
+It has become the most ubiquitous social media platform in the world–everyone from millennials to grandparents and even dogs have profiles.

 - Would you trust Facebook for your work?
 (ZDNet)